Review was updated 5th August, 2019

 Where Do I Buy PC Games?

-A great starting point would be to install Steam and then sign up for the monthly bundle from Humble Bundle, a for-charity organisation that gives you a fresh bunch of quality games each month for about $15.
+As well as those Epic freebies, a great starting point for building a library of games is to install Steam and then sign up for the monthly bundle from Humble Bundle, a for-charity organisation that gives you a fresh bunch of quality games each month for about $15.
 And, of course, keep an eye out for the regular seasonal sales on Steam and elsewhere.

 What Are the Key PC Gaming Accessories?